 There is no evidence to show that placing a raw steak on a black eye will help to heal it.
 Raw meat contains bacteria that should not be in contact with the mucous membrane of the eye.

-The eye should be protected during the recovery.
-It is best to refrain from any activity that could further damage the area, or that could undermine the healing process.
+- refraining from any activity that could further damage the area or that could undermine the healing process.

-To relieve pain, acetaminophen, such as paracetamol or Tylenol, can be used.
-Ibuprofen and aspirin are not suitable, as they reduce the blood's ability to clot.
+Avoid ibuprofen and aspirin, as they reduce the blood's ability to clot.
 This can lead to further bleeding and bruising.

 The doctor will normally recommend home treatment, such as ice and acetaminophen.

-If the physician suspects a more serious injury, the patient will be referred to a specialist.
+If they suspect a more serious injury, for example, fractures to the bones of the face, they will refer the person to a specialist.

 A number of measures can reduce the likelihood of traumatic injury, including a black eye.

-During activities that increase the risk to the face, such as martial arts, boxing, and contact sports, protective gear should be worn.
-When cycling or riding a motorbike, a helmet must be worn.
+Protective gear: People who participate in activities that increase the risk to the face, such as martial arts, boxing, and contact sports should use protective gear.
+Helmets are essential when cycling or riding a motorcycle.